vezel-dev/novadrop/doc/game/data.md

 ```

 `name_index` is a **one-based** index into the `addresses` region of the `names`
 table.
-If this value is `0`, it indicates that this element has no name or
+If this value is `0`, it indicates that this node has no name or
 associated data of any kind, and should be disregarded; in this case, all other
-integer fields of the element will be `0`.
-Such elements are usually incidental
+fields of the node should be considered undefined.
+Such nodes are usually
-leftovers in official data center files and need not be present.
+incidental leftovers in official data center files and need not be present.

-`unknown1` is currently `0`.
+`key_flags` must be `0`.

 `key_index` is a **zero-based** index into the `keys` region.

 `attribute_count` and `child_count` indicate how many attributes and child
-elements should be read for this element, respectively.
-If a count field is `0`,
+nodes should be read for this node, respectively.
+If a count field is `0`, then
-then the corresponding address field is `65535:65535`.
+the corresponding address field should be considered undefined, though it will
+usually be `65535:65535` in official data center files.

 `attribute_address` is an address into the `attributes` region.
 `attribute_count` attributes should be read at this address.
 These attributes
 must be sorted by their name index in ascending order.

-`child_address` is an address into the `elements` region. `child_count` elements
+`child_address` is an address into the `node` region. `child_count` nodes should
-should be read at this address.
-These children must be sorted first by their
+be read at this address.
+These children must be sorted first by their name
-name index, then by name indexes of keys (if any), in ascending order.
+index, then by name indexes of keys (if any), in ascending order.

 `padding_1` and `padding_2` are always zero.
 They were added in the 64-bit data
 center format.

-The root element of the data tree must be located at the address `0:0` and must
+The root node of the data tree must be located at the address `0:0` and must
 have the name `__root__`.

 ### Keys

 Keys are used to signal to a data center reading layer (e.g. in the client) that
-certain attributes of an element will be used frequently for lookups.
-The
+certain attributes of a node will be used frequently for lookups.
+The reading
-reading layer can then decide to construct an optimized lookup table for those
+layer can then decide to construct an optimized lookup table for those specific
-specific paths in the tree, transparently making those lookups faster.
-It is
+paths in the tree, transparently making those lookups faster.
+It is effectively
-effectively a trade-off between speed and memory usage.
+a trade-off between speed and memory usage.

 ```cpp
 struct DataCenterKey